hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-sustainability-insight-center-api-at-a-glance.md

 ## What is HPE Sustainability Insight Center?

 HPE Sustainability Insight Center is a service that runs on HPE GreenLake.
-You can add it into my workspace from the HPE GreenLake catalogue under the Management & Governance category.
+You can add it into my workspace from the HPE GreenLake catalog under the Management & Governance category.

 ![HPE GreenLake catalogue](/img/sic-blog-1.jpg "HPE GreenLake catalogue")